Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 When a car insurance policyholder passes away, the policy doesn't vanish overnight — but it won't last indefinitely without action either.
 Families and executors are often caught off guard by how much there is to manage, from notifying the insurer and providing a death certificate, to maintaining coverage during probate and setting up new insurance for an inherited vehicle.

 This guide walks you through every step of the process, so you can protect the estate, stay legally covered, and avoid unnecessary expenses during an already difficult time.
-You'll learn how grace periods work, what executors are responsible for, how to handle pending claims, and how to get the best rate when insuring an inherited car.
+You'll learn how grace periods work (typically 30 to 90 days in 2026), what executors are responsible for, how to transfer a vehicle title after death, how to handle pending claims, and how to get the best rate when insuring an inherited car.

 Key Pinch Points